yamasato/DISKS/DISKScode/README.md

 particles to realize disks of a user-specified density distribution by placing particles in concentric rings.
 All you have to do is choice of a density profile and parameters of a disk.
+We describe the detail of this algorithm in Yamamoto et al. (in submitted).
 If you have any question or comment, please do not hesitate to contact us.
 Our e-mail address is <yamamoto.s.an@geo.titech.ac.jp>.